shakeelmohamed/egress-bootstrap/README.md

     This will allow your application to connect to your database.
     3. Running `foreman start` will process the `DATABASE_URL` and `PGSSLMODE` values, locally.

-    4. If you want to the tests, use `foreman run npm test` from the root directory of this repository.
-* If using something else
+* If using anything else
     * Submit a pull request.

+## Running the tests

+* Make sure your environment is setup to run [Zombie.js](http://zombie.labnotes.org/#Infection)
+* If you want to run the tests, execute `npm test` (or `foreman run npm test` if using foreman) from the root directory of this repository.

 # License

-This projected is licensed under the terms of [the MIT license](LICENSE).
+This project is licensed under the terms of [the MIT license](LICENSE).